8 ways to refinance a mortgage with bad credit

 Drawbacks of refinancing

-While refinancing your mortgage may offer benefits, there are also costs associated with the process, and you may not always obtain a better interest rate.
+While refinancing your mortgage may offer benefits, there are also costs associated with the process, and you may not always get a better interest rate.
 Some of the drawbacks to consider include:

-• Credit score impact: Mortgage lenders conduct a hard inquiry on your profile as part of reviewing your application, which causes your score to decline temporarily.
+- Credit score impact: Mortgage lenders conduct a hard inquiry on your profile as part of reviewing your application (depending on which program you apply for), which causes your score to decline temporarily.
 This type of inquiry can decrease your score by about five points.
 In addition, when you refinance, you’re closing your old mortgage to create a new mortgage loan.
 This, in turn, impacts your credit history, and credit history accounts for about 15 percent of your overall score.

 How to improve your credit for a refinance